Just under 40 years ago. No texts, or mobiles.

 “Did I know that a third of Sidney Sussex undergraduates now receive bursaries to help with the weight of costs of a university education?
 Funded in part by alumni gifts.”

-I’d been forewarned about such a call, so it wasn’t strictly ‘cold’, and part of the interesting banter was him finding out about my (unusual) post Cambridge career, and me asking about his plans.
+I didn’t, though I’d been forewarned in a mailshot about just such a call, so it wasn’t strictly ‘cold’, and part of the interesting banter was him finding out about my (unusual) post Cambridge career, and me asking him about his plans.

-“Just about to start his third year elective in pathology.
-What subject had I chosen as my elective ?”
+“Just about to start my third year elective in pathology.
+What subject had you chosen as your elective?”

-Applied Biology, I reply, partly since I wanted a dossy subject break from the grind of the veterinary course, because I’d just met my future wife, who’d also just left Cambridge for a teaching job on the South coast, so I reckoned I needed a bit more free time to keep the relationship going, (along with 10p coins for occasional phone box communications!).
+Applied Biology, I reply, explaining that partly I wanted a dossy subject break from the grind of the veterinary course.
+And partly because at the time of making the choice, I’d just met my future wife, who’d also just left Cambridge for a teaching job on the South coast, so I reckoned I needed a bit more free time, to keep the relationship going – along with a supply of 10p coins for those brief, occasional phone box communications.
 Anyway we’d got married whilst I still had 2 years of my course to go.

 “What really?
 Married before you’d qualified?”

-A ‘chance’ meeting on Wellington high street between Dad, and the local solicitor, 39 years ago just before Christmas.
+A ‘chance’ meeting on Wellington high street between Dad, the local G.P, and the local small town solicitor, 39 years ago, just before Christmas.

 “Nigel.
 My daughter Sally is having her 21st just after Christmas, but she’s short on lads.
 Any chance you could persuade some of your sons along?”

-We didn’t do parties, but had little wriggle room, and Chris and I subsequently spent a (fairly) enjoyable evening in an unfamiliar environment.
+We didn’t do parties.
+We never had, and being from an all boy household, going to an all boy grammar school, girls had very definitely not been any part of our teenage universe.
+But we had little wriggle room, and Chris and I subsequently spent a (fairly) enjoyable evening in an unfamiliar environment.
 We were even asked back for a coffee by the 3 Baart sisters who were there (before the coffee ads came along).
 This really was a step too far, but back in Cambridge, and much to Fiona’s surprise, I’d followed up.

-So fast forward again to August 2015, and a run of visitors and weather meant for the first time us missing out on any real wedding anniversary celebration.
-Instead we’d resolved to nip away for a couple of nights, distanced from the smallholding shackles, in early September.
-AirBNB was used to plump for Abbot’s Lodge in Wigmore on the Herefordshire/Shropshire border.
+Fast forward again, to August 2015, and a run of visitors and weather, meant that for the first time we missed out on any real wedding anniversary celebration.
+Instead, we’d resolved to nip away for a couple of nights shortly afterwards, distanced from the smallholding shackles, in early September.
+Airbnb was used to plump for Abbot’s lodge in Wigmore on the Herefordshire/Shropshire border.
 Getting there was fun along some narrow lanes choked with scattering pheasants.

-Carefully selected bedside reading and a few DVD’s also appealed.
-We watched the moving and comic Oscar winning Canadian French film “The Barbarian Invasions” (Les Invasions Barbares) on one evening (for us this was the first time we’d seen the shocking actual footage of the second plane hitting the Twin Towers, and this is indeed the source for the film’s title) but of much more interest was the story – of a father, dying from terminal cancer, and his last days with family and friends gathered around him.
+Carefully selected bedside reading and a few DVD’s appealed to this pair of TV less visitors.
+We watched the moving and comic Oscar winning Canadian French film “The Barbarian Invasions” (Les Invasions Barbares) on one evening (for us this was the first time we’d seen the shocking actual footage of the second plane hitting the Twin Towers, and this is indeed the source for the film’s title), but of much more interest was the story – of a father, dying from terminal cancer, and his last days with family and friends gathered around him.

-A breezy cool day nevertheless was a great day out, with some memorable plantings in the grounds.
-But no butterflies around the Verbena bonariensis, though a sad, Admiral trace left on the muddy ground behind the venerable quarry Oak.
+A breezy, cool day was nevertheless a great day out, with some memorable plantings in the grounds.
+But no butterflies around the Verbena bonariensis,although a sad, Red admiral trace, was left, devoid of body, on the muddy ground behind the venerable quarry oak.

-Perhaps not much life left in the ancient tree, but what it has lived through … and if the Dryden quote from Pakenham’s book is to be believed, it is certainly on borrowed time….
+Perhaps not much life left in the ancient tree, but what it has lived through.If the Dryden quote from Pakenham’s book is to be believed, it is certainly on borrowed time.
 Just a few smaller branches with active growth from one side of the enormous girth – around 36 feet I think.

 On to the garden at Stockton Bury, not perhaps the best time of the year to visit, but still a beautiful place with a very warm welcome, and thanks to finding Gordon potting up home grown Tulipa sprengeri, some local(ish) bulbs and seeds to have another go with.
 Click here for details.
-And an Ermine moth in the plant sales area…
+And an Ermine moth, Yponomeutidae, in the plant sales area.

 Then all too soon, the next day drive home.